Ocean sunfish: In popular culture

+and a lasting impression in Boston cultural memory.

 In captivity

 Sunfish are not widely held in aquarium exhibits, due to the unique and demanding requirements of their care.
 Some Asian aquaria display them, particularly in Japan.
-The Kaiyukan Aquarium in Osaka is one of few aquariums with M. mola on display, where it is reportedly as popular an attraction as the larger whale sharks.
+The Kaiyukan Aquarium in Osaka is one of few aquaria with Mola mola on display, where it is reportedly as popular an attraction as the larger whale sharks.

-The Lisbon Oceanarium in Portugal has sunfish showcased in the main tank, and in Spain, the Valencia Oceanogràfic has specimens of sunfish.
-The Ocean sunfish is also on display at the Denmark Nordsøen Oceanarium.
+The Lisbon Oceanarium in Portugal has ocean sunfish showcased in the main tank.

 In Kamogawa Sea World the ocean sunfish named Kukey, who started captivity in 1982, set a world record for captivity for 2,993 days, living for eight years.
 Kukey was 72 cm at the time of delivery, but was 187 cm in size at the time of death.

 While the first ocean sunfish to be held in an aquarium in the United States is said to have arrived at the Monterey Bay Aquarium in August 1986, other specimens have previously been held at other locations.
 Marineland of the Pacific, closed since 1987 and located on the Palos Verdes Peninsula in Los Angeles County, California, held at least one ocean sunfish by 1961, and in 1964 held a 650 lb specimen, said to be the largest ever captured at that time.
 However, another 1000 lb specimen was brought alive to Marineland Studios Aquarium, near St. Augustine, Florida, in 1941.

 Because sunfish had not been kept in captivity on a large scale before, the staff at Monterey Bay was forced to innovate and create their own methods for capture, feeding, and parasite control.
 By 1998, these issues were overcome, and the aquarium was able to hold a specimen for more than a year, later releasing it after its weight increased by more than 14 times.
 Mola mola has since become a permanent feature of the Open Sea exhibit.
 Monterey Bay Aquarium's largest sunfish specimen was euthanized on February 14, 2008, after an extended period of poor health.

 A major concern to curators is preventive measures taken to keep specimens in captivity from injuring themselves by rubbing against the walls of a tank, since ocean sunfish cannot easily maneuver their bodies.
 In a smaller tank, hanging a vinyl curtain has been used as a stopgap measure to convert a cuboid tank to a rounded shape and prevent the fish from scraping against the sides.
 A more effective solution is simply to provide enough room for the sunfish to swim in wide circles.
 The tank must also be sufficiently deep to accommodate the vertical height of the sunfish, which may reach 3.2 m.

 Feeding captive sunfish in a tank with faster-moving, more aggressive fish can also present a challenge.
 Eventually, the fish can be taught to respond to a floating target to be fed, and to take food from the end of a pole or from human hands.